Hali1439/wireframing/README.md

 - **Community Templates:** Access free templates, icons, and UI kits from the Figma community.

 ### ✅ Why Figma is Ideal for Wireframing---
+Figma is especially useful for teams working remotely or asynchronously.
+It simplifies the transition from **low-fidelity wireframes** to **high-fidelity prototypes**, helping designers and developers stay aligned throughout the product development cycle.

 # 🚀 Benefits of Wireframing in Software Development